Scattering graph method for 3D radiative transfer: The transmittance as a function of the amount of scattering coupling

 These tests indicate that increasing the coupling amount will not always yield better results.
 More research is needed for finding the optimal coupling amount and the scattering coupling function (Eq. \ref{eq:scatt_coup}).

 Additionally, processing times were also studied, and the results can be found in Fig. \ref{fig:tursca-runtimes}.
-The runtime tests were conducted on Intel Core i5-12600K CPU for image sizes 2$\times$2, 5$\times$5 and 10$\times$10, following the similar approach to the transmittance tests.
-The result suggests that runtime is hardly affected by image size, though it seems that the 2$\times$2 image experiences a slightly faster increase with the amount of couplings.
+However, since the scattering graph method is a novel approach, runtime optimization of the computer code implementation has not been a top priority in this work and therefore calculation time superiority compared to other methods should not be expected.
+The runtime tests were conducted on Intel Core i5-12600K CPU and on Asus GeForce RTX 3090 GPU for image sizes 2$\times$2, 5$\times$5 and 10$\times$10, following the similar approach to the transmittance tests.
+The result suggests that runtime is more affected by the coupling amount rather than the image size.
+This effect is especially apparent in the CPU results, though it seems that the 2$\times$2 image experiences a slightly faster increase with the amount of couplings.
 This could be due to the smallest image approaching to the theoretical maximum number of scattering couplings and therefore the inter-node Beer-Lambert-Bouguer transmittance calculations take longer than in other cases.

+Surprisingly the CPU is much faster than the GPU in all situations.
+However, the TURSCA algorithm in its current form has a couple of serialized sections which can cause a highly constraining performance bottleneck on the GPU.
+Also, the memory access patterns were designed with CPU in mind, which might be unoptimal for GPU computation.
+These results underline the importance of further algorithmic optimization work.